make2explore/SEEED-Wio-E5-LoRa-Dev-Boards-Overview/README.md

 These LoRa Decelopment Boards are manufactured by **Seeed Technology Co., Ltd.** Which is Shenzhen, China based Reputed electronics and semiconductor manufacturing company.
 Which mainly works in, wireless communications  and, IoT domains.

-This tutorial / Device Overview is about Wio E5 LoRa Dev Boards.
+This tutorial / Device Overview is about Wio E5 LoRa Development Boards.
 We've discussed..
 - **What is LoRa Technology ?** - Basic Introduction.
 - **Information about Wio E5 LoRa Dev Board and Wio E5 Mini** - Features, Specifications, Datasheets, Etc.
 - **Datasheet/Wiki of STM32WLE5JC** - The Chip which is brain and heart of Wio E5 LoRa Dev Boards